Beer riots in Bavaria

-The beer riots in Bavaria happened between 1 May and 5 May 1844, beginning after King Ludwig I of Bavaria decreed a tax on beer.
+The beer riots in Bavaria happened between 1 May and 5 May 1844, beginning after King Ludwig I decreed a tax on beer.
 Crowds of urban workers beat up police while the Bavarian army showed reluctance to get involved.
 Civil order was restored only after the King decreed a ten percent reduction in the price of beer.
 Following the Revolutions of 1848, Ludwig I abdicated in favour of his son, Maximilian II.